Love Song to My Major Gift Prospect List!

 My boss, the Dean of the Business School, would sometimes wonder if I was just out there socializing around.

-Then we did the HARD WORK of analyzing our true potential, and ranking potential donors for their financial capacity and their interest level.
+Then we did the hard work of analyzing our true potential, and ranking potential donors for their financial capacity and their interest level.
+And, their timing.

-After, our list was our guide that we consulted and revised regularly.
+After that, our list because our guide that we consulted and revised regularly.

 BOTTOM LINE